Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 Instead, `physics` is an **intergrated simulation**.
 This means that, once the simulation has started, its properties **can be modified** because `physics` uses **its current state** to calculate its next, unlike the other two which are entirely deterministic.

-For instance, instead of using `pointer` to drag the ball, you could use `physics` to spring towards the output of `pointer`.
+For instance, instead of normal `pointer` tracking, we could tether a `physics` spring between the ball and the pointer location:

 ```javascript
 const springTo = physics({